Entertech/Enter-Biomodule-BLE-Android-SDK/Ble_Detail_API.md

 | Parameter            | Type            | Description     |
 | --------------- | --------------- | -------- |
 | batteryVoltageListener | ( Double ) -> Unit | Battery Voltage Callback |

-The battery power can be calculated based on the battery voltage, The default battery specifications (model 401015 , capacity 40mAh, rated voltage 3.7V ) calculation formula is as follows:
+The battery power can be calculated based on the battery voltage,The default battery specifications (model 401015 , capacity 40mAh, rated voltage 3.7V ) calculation formula is as follows:
 ```

 The known voltage is x (unit: V )